Marfjeh/coinhive-block/README.md

 This does not block AuthedMine.com because they ask for permission.
 This is only for the rogue implementations of it.

-Notice, because i'm moved to gitlab, this github repo will be still updated.
-The github repo will act like a mirror to the gitlabs mirror.
-[Gitlab repo][9]

 ## Why block (rogue) JS Crypto Miners?
 We believe that using a JavaScript Bitcoin miner on your site without end-users explicit permission is **Malware**.